xieyuheng/inner/papers/publish/boundaries-as-types.md

 ## The Plan

-A group or a groupoid when defined by a presentation, can be viewed as a vertexes, edges and faces, where edges are the generators, faces are the relations between generators, i.e. a 2-dimensional cell-complex.
+A group or a groupoid when defined by a presentation, can be viewed topologically as vertexes, edges and faces, where edges are the generators, faces are the relations between generators, i.e. a 2-dimensional cell-complex.